Robin is an educator and works in online publishing. Her mission is to remove apostrophes in address labels.

 Addressing an Envelope: Names Ending in S, SH, CH, X, or Z

-It becomes a bit more complicated when you have names ending in "s, sh, ch, x or z".
-In these cases you add an "es" to refer to the entire family.
+It becomes a bit more complicated when you have names ending in the letters S, SH, CH, X, or Z. In these cases, you add an "es" to refer to the entire family.

 Remember, The Vix's or Jones's is incorrect!

-If adding an "es" to the end of the family name sounds awkward, then you can address the letter to "The Vix Family" or "The Jones Family."
+If adding an "es" to the end of the family name sounds awkward, then you can address the letter to "The Jones Family."